biodatascience/datacomm/index.md

 in contexts such as emails, reports, lab meetings, publications, and conference presentations.
 No technical or statistical background required for enrollment.

+**Accessibility**

+I seek to make the course content accessible to all students.
+Please reach out to me via [ARS Hub](http://arshub.unc.edu/) if you have any accommodations needed for accessibility.
+This will send me an email.
+I will provide digital copies of all required reading.
+Aside from the first class, which will be a pre-recorded lecture, the rest of the classes will be in-person at 2004 Marsico, and typically involve discussion, breakout groups, and exchanging of student-created content (e.g. reading and critiquing content from other students).